 At times of volatility, this screen will be useful for our clients in understanding the extent to which price spikes are certain:

-Volatility Scenario #1 = if successive forecasts are relatively steady, and high, then a higher probability could be ascribed to the forecast actually coming to fruition.
+If successive forecasts are relatively steady, and high, then a higher probability could be ascribed to the forecast actually coming to fruition.

 In this case (if red is your trigger price) you can be very confident the price will continue to be high in the near term.

-Volatility Scenario #2 = in contrast, the following colourful distribution provides you a notice to beware, as prices appear likely to jump around a fair bit in the near term
+In contrast, the following colourful distribution provides you a notice to beware, as prices appear likely to jump around a fair bit in the near term

-Don’t forget that, in real time, you can see a broader context for the region on the region-specific view.
+Don’t forget that, in real-time, you can see a broader context for the region on the region-specific view.

 There is some ability provided to customise the colour scaling in your displays (and configure your database connections and so on).